Thibault Vlietinck

-Thibault Vlietinck (born 19 August 1997) is a Belgian professional footballer who plays for Belgian First Division A side OH Leuven.
+Thibault Vlietinck (born 19 August 1997) is a Belgian professional footballer who plays as a right back or a right winger for Belgian First Division A side OH Leuven.

 Club career

 Vlietinck is a youth exponent from Club Brugge.
 He made his senior debut on 14 October 2016 in the Belgian Pro League against Charleroi.
 He replaced Jelle Vossen after 89 minutes.

-On 12 August 2022, Vlietinck moved to OH Leuven on a permanent basis after playing at the club on loan for two seasons, and signed a four-year contract.
+On 12 August 2022, Vlietinck moved to OH Leuven on a permanent basis after playing at the club on loan for two seasons and signed a four-year contract.